 Chinese medicine (encompassing acupuncture and herbal medicine) is a sophisticated medical system, which originated in China thousands of years ago and is continuously evolving and developing.

 The traditional theory

-According to Chinese medicine, good health is dependent on the healthy functioning of the body’s organs and the unobstructed movement through the body of qi (energy or life force).
+There are many different schools and discrete theories within Chinese medicine, but, at their core all of these approaches share the single belief that good health is dependent on the healthy functioning of the body’s organs, which in turn is dependent on the unobstructed movement through the body of Qi (energy or life force).

-In the same way that water in a river can become blocked or the river can dry up, the qi in the meridians of the body can become obstructed or depleted by various factors, including overwork, our emotions, poor nutrition and physical trauma.
+In the same way that water in a river can become blocked or the river can dry up, Qi can become obstructed or depleted by various factors, including overwork, our emotions, poor nutrition and physical trauma.